ta0kira/locking-container/readme.txt

 'lc::r_lock': This lock type will allow multiple threads read access, but it will never allow a thread write access.
 This type of lock will never block.
-Unlike the other lock types, this type of lock won't count against an authorization object (see below) if one is used when obtaining a lock.
-This is because a lock of this type will never be involved in a deadlock.
+Even though a deadlock cannot happen directly using this deadlock, it can be involved in a deadlock if multi-locking is used (discussed later on).

 'lc::w_lock': This lock type will allow only one thread access at any given time, regardless of if it's for reading or writing.
 This lock is more efficient